UCL/rsd-engineeringcourse/session10/02collaboration.md

 ### Fixing an error in the sample repository

 Together we identified and fixed errors in a repository on GitHub.
-In this exercise, We are looking for:
+In this exercise, we were looking for:

 * The sample repository to be forked
 * An error to be found and fixed